slowernews/wisdom-tldr/README.md

 <!-- Do i need to justify my choice?
 What am i searching for? functional decision vs emotional decision.

 too familiar - too unfamiliar. we like what is in the middle! similar enough and different enough to be liked. the secret is on the [middle](#on-balance) -->

+===
+###On planning

+Plan ahead, make the decisions right now.
+When in the moment of making the decision, you have already done it.

+> *'Plan all the way to the end.' -- Robert Greene (29th law of power)*

+> *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

+> *'The best way to predict the future is to invent it.' -- Alan Kay*

+> *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*

+> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax.' -- Abraham Lincoln*

+> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*

+> *'Strategy requires thought; tactics require observation.' -- Max Euwe*

+CHALLENGE: some people get paralyzed by overthinking.

+> *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

+> *'While we are reasoning concerning life, life is gone.' -- David Hume*